dprymudrau/ZebrunnerAgent/README.md

 2. `Label` - you can use static methods from this class to add Labels to test cases and test runs
 3. `Locale` - provides a method to add a locale to test run
 4. `Log` - provides a possibility to send log messages to test case
-3. `Screenshot` - helps when you need to attach a screenshot to test case
+5. `Screenshot` - helps when you need to attach a screenshot to test case
+6. `TestRail`, `Xray`, `Zephyr` - performs syncing test executions with external Test Case Managements systems

 ## Test maintainer
 If you wish to assign a test maintainer for your test case, you can set maintainer's Zebrunner username value to `testMaintainer` variable in test case: